Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Bernell MacDonald, Pixabay

 Saint Bernards are a powerful and imposing breed.
-The male stands at 27.5 inches at the shoulder at least.
+The male stands at 27.5 inches at the shoulder.
 Females are smaller, though they are still reasonably powerful.
-Males can weigh a maximum of 180 pounds, though females are quite a bit smaller overall.
+Males can weigh 180 pounds, and females usually weigh 40 pounds less.

 They have relatively large heads and a short muzzle.
 Their brow is wrinkled, and they usually have darker eyes.
-They are quite intelligent and have an amiable expression.
+Saint Bernards are incredibly intelligent and have an amiable nature.

 Grooming

-Saint Bernards come in two varieties – long-haired and short-haired.
-Each variant needs a different amount of grooming.
-For both variants, a weekly brushing session will be necessary to keep the dog clean.
-This will remove dirt and loose hair.
-If you groom your St. Bernard regularly, you won’t have to worry about bathing your canine as often.
-Tangles need to be removed with a slicker brush or metal comb.
+Saint Bernards come in two varieties: long-haired and short-haired.
+Each variant needs a different amount of grooming, but daily brushing can prevent the build-up of loose hair in your home and keep your dog’s coat healthy.
+If you groom your St. Bernard regularly, you won’t have to worry about bathing them as often.
+Tangles can be removed with a slicker brush or metal comb.

-The dogs will shed more about twice a year when they “blow their coats.”
-During these periods, you will likely need to increase brushing to once a day.
-You will need to trim their nails to prevent overgrown nails, which can cause walking problems and be quite painful.
+You will likely need to increase the brushing frequency during these periods.
+You must trim their nails to prevent overgrown nails, which can cause walking problems and become quite painful.

 Exercise

-These dogs need quite a bit of exercise, despite their larger size.
-They are often characterized as being lazy, but this doesn’t fit their personality very well in the least.
-They do best with at least one or two hours of exercise a day.
-Longer hikes and backpacking are remarkably recommended, as this breed loves to go, especially when their owners are involved.
+Saint Bernards need quite a bit of exercise despite their larger size.
+They are characterized as lazy, but that doesn’t fit their personality very well.
+They do best with at least one or two hours of daily exercise.
+Longer hikes and backpacking are recommended since they love joining their owners on outdoor adventures.

 These dogs can even pull children in carts and often enjoy carting and drafting.
 They are happy to perform activities with their owners.
 Take them to whatever physical activity you enjoy doing.